dd32/td-gh-ex/readme.txt

 If you have still any other questions about the theme you can email at info@colorawesomeness.com for free support.

 == Change Log ==

+= 1.2.1 =
+	* Fixed bug with no-sidebar and full-width page templates
+	* New file added content-nosidebar.php to deal better with no-sidebar pages

 = 1.2.0 =
 	* Full WooCommerce eCommerce plugin support